-SPF policies are evaluated from left-to-right, and the first rule that matches the sender's IP-address is applied.
+SPF policies are evaluated from left-to-right, and the first term that matches the sender's IP-address is applied.

-This is why in practice all SPF records end with a 'catch-all' rule, using the
+This is why in practice all SPF records end with a 'catch-all' term, using the

-all mechanism, which will be applied to all senders that do not match preceding rules.
+all mechanism, which will be applied to all senders that do not match preceding terms.

 all mechanism, domain administrators can choose between using

 Let's dig a bit deeper in the difference between softfail (